synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/07-frontend-only-app/README.md

 # 07-frontend-only-app

-This example demostrates how to build the frontend app for our Universal JavaScript application.
+This example demonstrates how to build the frontend app for our Universal JavaScript application.

 ## Dependencies